microsoft/opensource-management-portal/README.md

 ### Test

-This project basically has _no tests_.
+This project basically has _very few tests_, and aspirations to start using Jest better.

 # Work to be done

+- Support more interesting cloud and data providers
+- Support other authentication technologies
+- More tests
+- Ship the front-end UI to the world as open source
 - Continuing to refactor out Microsoft-specific things when possible
-- Tests
-- Proper model/view/API system
-- Front-end UI

 # Implementation Details